 “Tuggle ably captures the spirit of Dan Brown novels and Indiana Jones–style adventure stories.” — Kirkus Reviews

-His interests in language and computers led him into a career in property and casualty underwriting, project management, and operations research for several large insurance companies.
-In 1986, he completed the course of study for the Chartered Property and Casualty Underwriter designation, the insurance equivalent of a CPA.
-He taught CPCU for several years.
+A life-long tinkerer and science geek, he worked in property and casualty underwriting, project management, and operations research for several large insurance companies.
+In 1986, he completed the course of study for the Chartered Property and Casualty Underwriter designation, the insurance equivalent of a CPA, and taught CPCU for several years.
 The North Carolina Department of Insurance certified him as an instructor of statistics for professional CE.
-He also served on the Property Committee of the North Carolina Rate Bureau, where he worked with long-range computer models to determine future rate recommendations.
+He also served on the Property Committee of the North Carolina Rate Bureau, where he worked with long-range weather models to determine future rate recommendations.

 His first computer was a Commodore 64.
 (Yes, he’s that old.)
 A Certified Novell Administrator®, and proficient in the object-oriented programming language Visual Basic, Mike served on automated risk selection projects for two insurance companies.
 He was also a member of the Association for the Advancement of Artificial Intelligence.